pinot-contrib/pinot-docs/configuration-reference/table.md

 ```
 {% endcode %}

-### Realtime Table
+### Real-time Table

-Here's an example table config for a realtime table. **All the fields from the offline table config are valid for the real-time table**.
+Here's an example table config for a real-time table. **All the fields from the offline table config are valid for the real-time table**.
 Additionally, real-time tables use **some extra fields**.

 {% code title="pinot-table-realtime.json" %}
 ```json